JetBrains/intellij-sdk-docs/topics/basics/getting_started/build_number_ranges.md

 Please note the following regarding values:

 - Values must represent the [actual build numbers](#build-number-format).
-  Any made-up numbers must not be used and such plugins will be rejected on JetBrains Marketplace.
+  Any made-up numbers must not be used, and such plugins will be rejected on JetBrains Marketplace.
   For example, `233.*` is invalid for `since-build`; any of `999.*`, `234.*` (maximum is `233.*`) and `223.9999` are invalid for `until-build`.
 - Not specifying `until-build` means it will include _all_ future builds.
 This includes future, yet unreleased versions and possibly new IDEs, which might impact compatibility later.
 - To support all releases for a specific branch, use dot-star suffix (`.* `) in `until-build`.